Causal perturbative QED and white noise. The inductive step: Second order contribution with general interaction Lagrangian

-and the product is well-defined because $\kappa_{\ell,m}(\xi)$ is a multiplier of $\mathscr{E}^{* \otimes \, k}$.
-In particular the kernel function (\ref{FactorizationOfchronologicalkappal,m}) can be written as the ordinary product of the scalar kernel (depending only on space-time variables) and of a vector-valued kernel depending on space-time and momentum variables.
+because $\kappa_{\ell,m}(\xi)$ is a multiplier of $\mathscr{E}^{* \otimes \, 2}$.
+In particular the kernel function (\ref{ProductForm}) can be written as the ordinary product of the scalar kernel (depending only on space-time variables) and of a vector-valued kernel depending on space-time and momentum variables.